THE PERSON

 ORIGIN STORY ALERT

-Born and raised in Northern Ireland, although, after spending most of my life in sunny Brighton, I’ve pretty much lost the accent.
+Born and raised in Northern Ireland – although after spending most of my adult life in sunny Brighton (this is where I’m based still), I’ve pretty much lost the accent.

-After a few twists and turns, I ended up working as a music industry photographer for over 10 years.
-It was an incredible decade of adventures, globe-trotting escapades, and seeing beneath the facade of many a famous face.
+After a few more twists and turns, I found myself working as a music industry photographer for over a decade.
+Ten years of incredible experiences – travelling the world, shooting for record labels and magazines, and seeing behind the curtain of more than a few famous faces.

 THE PLOT TWIST